Lukas Graham Not Worried About Following Up ‘7 Years’

 Lukas Graham may have become the biggest music band sensation of 2016, according to the Chicago Tribune.
-Really, the Danish pop-soul group had everything it could wish for last year: sudden worldwide recognition, major Billboard success and scoring three Grammy nominations.
+Really, the Danish pop-soul group had everything it could wish for last year: sudden worldwide recognition, major Billboard success, and three Grammy nominations.

-.@LukasGraham are hot tonight in Detroit!! #LukasGrammy ???????????????????? pic.twitter.com/QmX65wjsHd
+.@LukasGraham are hot tonight in Detroit!! #LukasGrammy???????????????????? pic.twitter.com/QmX65wjsHd

 — WarnerBrosPromo (@WarnerBrosPromo) January 25, 2017